nxp-imx/imx-smw/Documentations/user_manual/source/introduction.rst

 Introduction
 ============

-The Security Middleware library provides an application’s generic API to perform Security operations supported by the Secure Subsystems present in the system.
+The Security Middleware library provides an application's generic API to perform Security operations supported by the Secure Subsystems present in the system.